What does GDPR change?

 What has Xero done to get prepared for GDPR?

 We take our responsibilities under GDPR seriously.
-Many months ago we embarked on a programme to identify which measures we needed to implement for GDPR compliance.
+Many months ago we embarked on a program to identify which measures we needed to implement for GDPR compliance.
 Here is a summary of the some of the key things we’ve done

 Data Maps – We’ve created comprehensive data maps that track personal data flows throughout our systems and services